zkSTAR: A zero knowledge system for time series attack detection enforcing regulatory compliance in critical infrastructure networks: Experimental Results

-\textbf{Computational Analysis of Proving System}: We analyze the computational performance for temporal and statistical consistency proof generation for both datasets for varying D values.
+We begin by analyzing the system performance of zkSTAR proving system.
+Specifically, we examine the witness, proof, key and circuit sizes in addition to analyzing the utility's system performance of witness proof generation.
+We analyze the computational performance for temporal and statistical consistency proof generation for both datasets for varying D values.
 Circuit generation and setup costs are presented separately in Appendix \ref{subsec:cir_setup_cost}.
 Our results are presented in Tables \ref{tab:p1_pgt} and \ref{tab:ps_pgt} for HAI and ORNL-PS datasets respectively.
 The data for these experiments are obtained from multiple runs of varying PSF values and represent the mean and standard deviation for one proof invocation of the circuit.
 We also provide a speed up value that represents the average case speedup that can be expected when sequentially generating proofs for the entire horizon.
 We provide the speedup formula and its associated explanation using Equation \eqref{eq:speedupcalc} in Appendix \ref{subsec:pgt_app_subsec} respectively.

+The temporal consistency proof generation times are represented by the mean and standard deviation values for D values of 1,4,8 and 16.
+The proving times are in general stable with minor variations observed with varying D values.
+We observe that in case of HAI, the mean proof generation time increases slightly going from D values of 1 to 4 before decreasing slightly from 4 to 8 and finally increasing from 8 to 16.
+On the other hand the trend is inverted for ORNL-PS, decreasing slightly from 1 to 4, increasing from 4 to 8 and then decreasing again from 8 to 16.